starcharting/starcharting/README.md

 ---

-dni - we won't debate any of this or harass anyone we just prefer not to engage with people who fit these criteria, thank you
+dni - we won't debate any of this or harass anyone we just prefer not to engage with people who fit these criteria; if we interact with you are you fall somewhere on this list (with the except of proship, racism, etc) we do not mean it maliciously. regardless of what we may disagree on we would rather be nice than start ponytown drama

 proship/neutral • endo/supporter • "no doubles" people • anti-recovery • irls/d/as • people who believe in "blackwashing" • people who are not mlm and mainly consume mlm content • people who are not critical of their interests • minors • terminally online